Food Help > Free Summer Food

 SUN Bucks

-Starting in 2024, eligible families will get a boost in their grocery budget each summer when school is out of session.
+Get grocery help this summer with SUN Bucks!
+Each summer, eligible families will get a boost in their grocery budget when school is out of session.

 SUN Bucks works in tandem with the Free Summer Meals program to support families when school meals are unavailable.